webadvanced/Structuremap.MVC5/readme.md

 * DependencyResolution/StructureMapDependencyScope.cs
 * DependencyResolution/StructureMapScopeModule.cs
 * DependencyResolution/IoC.cs
-* DependencyResolution/StructureMapRegistry.cs (This is where you would define your mappings)
+* DependencyResolution/DefaultRegistry.cs (This is where you would define your mappings)

 [**Default configuration**]

-	public StructureMapRegistry() {
+	public DefaultRegistry() {
 		Scan(
 			scan => {
 				scan.TheCallingAssembly();